Anton J. Kuzel, M.D.

 EPID 693.
 Public Health Internship.
 1-3 Hours.

 Semester course; 1-3 field experience hours.
 1-3 credits (60 hours per credit).
-Prerequisites: 18 credits in the M.P.H. program; EPID 548, EPID 571 and BIOS 544, all with minimum grades of B. Students will spend 180 hours in a planned, supervised experience with a community agency.
-Such agencies might include a local free clinic or other nonprofit organization, such as the American Cancer Society, or a local, state or federal public health agency.
+Prerequisites: 18 credits in the M.P.H. program; EPID 571, BIOS 543 and SBHD 605, all with minimum grades of B. Students will spend 180 hours in a planned, supervised experience working to support a community agency or organization.
+Such agencies might include a nonprofit organization such as the Institute for Public Health Innovation or a local, state or federal public health agency.
 Graded as S/U/F.

-Semester course; variable hours.
-1-6 credits.
+Semester course; 1-3 field experience, independent study or research hours.
+1-3 credits.
+Enrollment is restricted to students the M.P.H. program (any concentration) and requires submission of a program-approved capstone project proposal and agreement form and approval by the program director.
 Each student will complete a research project that demonstrates the application of the knowledge acquired in the MPH program.
 The student will answer one or more relevant research or applied practice questions; the final product is a scholarly written report of publishable quality.
 A proposal must be submitted for approval and credits are assigned commensurate with the complexity of the project.
 Arrangements are made directly with a faculty member and approved by the graduate program director.
-Graded as S, U or F.

 EPID 696.
 Special Topics.
 1-3 Hours.